explosion/spaCy/website/docs/usage/training.md

 The recommended way to train your spaCy models is via the [`spacy train`](/api/cli#train) command on the command line.
 It only needs a single [`config.cfg`](#config) **configuration file** that includes all settings and hyperparameters.
-You can optionally [overwritten](#config-overrides) settings on the command line, and load in a Python file to register [custom functions](#custom-code) and architectures.
+You can optionally [overwrite](#config-overrides) settings on the command line, and load in a Python file to register [custom functions](#custom-code) and architectures.
 This quickstart widget helps you generate a starter config with the **recommended settings** for your specific use case.
 It's also available in spaCy as the